f3d-app/f3d/doc/user/13-PLUGINS.md

 # Plugins

-F3D officially supports plugins for certain file formats.
+An F3D plugin is an optional component that adds support for one or more file readers.
 If you installed F3D using the binary release, you do not need to load these plugins manually when opening your file.
 F3D loads them automatically.

 However, if you installed F3D using a package manager,